BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 This event is especially powerful when it is used in conjunction with the `condition:` keyword, which can be used with any event.

+Note that if an event throws an exception, it still counts as having succeeded, and will not execute the rest of the events in the list.

 ```YAML title="Example"
 events: # (1)!
   firstExample: "first event1,event2,event3"